digdugdirk a month ago

 It's fun to do it with WebAssembly though, you get a lot of guarantees and it's quite light weight.

-• ushakov 2 days ago
+• ushakov a month ago

 i work on E2B, we are open-source sandbox runtime used by Perplexity, Manus, Hugging Face among others.